-If you’re struggling under the weight of a large credit card balance, you may be looking for a card that will let you transfer your debt without charging interest, such as the Chase Slate card or the Chase Freedom Flex℠ card is an alluring option if you’re looking for rewards and more ongoing value – but it isn’t well suited for balance transfers since it doesn’t offer a zero-interest intro balance transfer APR like the Chase Slate Edge does.
+If you’re struggling under the weight of a large credit card balance, you may be looking for a card that will let you transfer your debt without interest accumulating immediately, such as the Chase Slate Edge℠*.
+However, the Chase Freedom Flex℠ card is an alluring option if you’re looking for rewards and more ongoing value – but it isn’t well suited for balance transfers since it doesn’t offer a zero-interest intro balance transfer APR like the Chase Slate Edge does.

 Here’s what else we found when comparing the two cards:

 Chase Slate Edge vs. Chase Freedom Flex summary